tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-03-WD_KCOMC_D/unit-1/talk-04-talk-04-Programming_Fundamentals_1/talk-04-Programming_Fundamentals_1.md

 ---
 icon:
-  type: ph:code-bold
+  type: fa-solid:keyboard
-  color: 2196F3
+  color: 398126
 ---

-Programming Fundamentals 1

 This module will introduce the student to fundamental programming techniques.
-The student will learn ...
+The student will learn how to design algorithms using pseudocode, write  ...